-Free speech advocates have traditionally battled government censorship.
-But corporate censorship by the global Big Tech behemoths is now the larger threat, a paper published today by the Global Warming Policy Forum (GWPF) warns.
+Corporate censorship by the global Big Tech behemoths, and particularly climate censorship, is now a major threat, a paper published today by the Global Warming Policy Forum (GWPF) warns.

 In Big Bad Tech: When censorship goes corporate, Canadian journalist Donna Laframboise shows that Facebook, Twitter, and YouTube aren’t just distorting current political discourse.
 They are erasing history.